gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ## Object properties

+We have created 7 schemes of categorizing the concepts in the materials domain.
+If we wish to map every possible pair, the number of object relationship would be a large number.
+Here we define relations between those pairs of schemes that are most commonly related in materials domain.

 The rationale for naming the relationships is as follows.
 We take the first two characters of the schemes in which the subject and object are categorized to create the name while the relation rdfs:label will point to the full name of the relationship.

-Eg., CoPa would be a name for the predicate (relationship) that would have Concept as subject and Parameter as object.
+Eg., CoPa would be a name for the predicate (relationship) that would have **Co**ncept as subject and **Pa**rameter as object.
 Following is a list of relationships that are created in the name space mc: for convenience of relating various categories of concepts in this ontology.

-It is recommended that the relationship is mapped to the broadest concept possible.
+I recommend that the relationship be mapped to the broadest concept possible.
 This is because, as you would see below, a super class axiom is used pass on the relationship to the concepts that are narrower to the object to which the original relationship is asserted.
+A reasoning engine such as Pellet would then provide the entailments as applicable.
+The section on transitive relations has examples to explain this better.

-The Domain and Range for all these object properties is skos:Concept.
+The Domain and Range for all the object properties we defined in this ontology is skos:Concept.

 ### Concept + Parameter

-**Co**ncepts have equations involving **Pa**rameters.
+Concepts have equations involving Parameters.

       mc:CoPa rdfs:label "concept involved in equation for parameter" Source is a concept listed in scheme mc:MaterialsConcept